ion2088/firedust-slack/README.md

 Interact with the assistant via direct messages in Slack.
 These conversations are as well confidential.

 **Train On Your Data:**
 Enhance the assistant's memory with specialized data for more accurate responses.
-For examples on adding data to the assistant's memory, see here: [Firedust Examples](https://github.com/ion2088/firedust/tree/master/examples/assistant).
+For examples on adding data to the assistant's memory, see here: [firedust examples](https://github.com/ion2088/firedust/tree/master/examples/assistant).